Last updated 15 February 2019

 Some criminal acts (e.g. murder) require that the person committing the offence had the intention to commit it (or to commit the act that led to the offence).
 Some people with a disability may be incapable of forming an intention to commit a crime due to their disability.
 Other criminal acts (e.g. assault) do not require that the person committing the offence had any such intention.
 However, even in these cases, a person with a disability may not be criminally responsible for an act where they could not understand what they were doing.

-In Queensland, when police interview a person with a disability, they are required to have a support person (independent person) present.
-The support person may be a parent or friend of the person with disability.
+In Queensland, when police interview a person with impaired capacity, they are required to have a support person (independent person) present.
+The support person may be a parent or friend of the person with a disability.
 People with a disability are also entitled, before they are questioned, to speak with a support person without being overheard.
-Moreover, if it becomes apparent to the police that a person they have charged has a disability, the police must suspend questioning until they have allowed the person to speak with a support person (s 422 Police Powers and Responsibilities Act 2000 (Qld) (PPR Act)).
+Moreover, if it becomes apparent to police that a person they have charged has a disability, police must suspend questioning until they have allowed the person to speak with a support person (s 422 Police Powers and Responsibilities Act 2000 (Qld) (PPR Act)).

 A person with a hearing impairment is entitled to have both an interpreter and an independent person present during the interview.
-Under both the Crimes Act 1914 (Cth) and the PPR Act , federal and Queensland police officers investigating a case must arrange for an interpreter to be present, if they believe that the person under arrest is unable to communicate verbally due to a physical disability.
+Under both the Crimes Act 1914 (Cth) and the PPR Act , federal and Queensland police officers investigating a case must arrange for an interpreter to be present, if they believe that the person under arrest is unable to communicate verbally in English, due to a physical disability or inadequate knowledge of the English language.

 Consequences of unfair treatment